kevinlu1248/pyate/README.md

 If you have a suggestion for another ATE algorithm you would like implemented in this package feel free to file it as an issue with the paper the algorithm is based on.

+For ATE packages implemented in Scala and Java, see https://github.com/ispras/atr4s and https://github.com/ziqizhang/jate, respectively.

 ## :tada: Installation
 Using pip:
 ```bash